LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Proposed Hybrid Models

 \subsection{Hybrid GNN with Spatio-Temporal Information}

 While a supernode is capable to collect global information and distribute temporal knowledge to every other node in graphs, we notice three concerns that may influence prediction performance.
 First, synthesis flows are represented by fixed-length vectors, which are then passed through an MLP to comply with the embedding dimension of other nodes.
-This setting is insensitive to sequence dependence, i.e., transformation order in synthesis flows, whereas the impact of later transformations heavily depends on previous ones.
+This setting is insensitive to sequence dependence, i.e., the transformation order in synthesis flows, whereas the impact of later transformations heavily depends on previous ones.
 Second, as the message passing process proceeds, the original temporal information inside the supernode is gradually faded in other nodes.
 Third, by adding the supernode that connects all the nodes in the original graph, the graph size increases with newly added edges, which may cause scalability issue in implementation when encountering extremely large graphs.

-To address the first concern, a more natural way is to leverage a sequence processing model to distill temporal information, and the specific model employed in this work is LSTM, which excels at handling order dependence and variable-length flows.
-To resolve the second and the third concerns, we separately generate a sequence embedding (i.e., synthesis flow representation) and a graph embedding (i.e., circuit representation) in the feature extraction stage, and these two embeddings are concatenated for downstream predictions.
-The approach of separately learning two embeddings and then concatenating is intuitively consistent with actual logic synthesis procedure, mimicking the operation of applying the synthesis flow to the circuit.
+To address the first concern, a more natural way is to leverage a sequence processing model to distill the temporal information, and the specific model employed in this work is LSTM, which excels at handling order dependence and variable-length flows.
+To resolve the second and the third concerns, we separately generate a sequence embedding (i.e., a synthesis flow representation) and a graph embedding (i.e., a circuit representation) in the feature extraction stage, and these two embeddings are concatenated for downstream predictions.
+The approach of separately learning two embeddings and then concatenating is intuitively consistent with the actual logic synthesis procedure, since it mimics the operation of applying the synthesis flow to the circuit.

 Figure \ref{fig:overall2}(c) illustrates the structure of the second hybrid GNN model with LSTM.
-The directed graph translated from a circuit design is passed through a GNN model, followed by a linear layer to generate a graph-level representation (i.e., $1 \times 32$ vector).
-The synthesis flow is processed by a 2-layer LSTM to derive a flow representation (i.e., $1\times 64$ vector).
+The directed graph translated from a circuit design is passed through a GNN model, followed by a linear layer to generate a graph-level representation (i.e., a $1 \times 32$ vector).
+The synthesis flow is processed by a two-layer LSTM to derive a flow representation (i.e., a $1\times 64$ vector).
 These two vectors are concatenated to form a $1\times 96$ vector.
-Finally, a multi-layer perceptron (MLP) with structure 96-100-100-1 is adopted for delay/area predictions.
+Finally, a feed-forward MLP with the structure of 96-100-100-1 is adopted for delay/area predictions.